O-NV/distributed-systems-tasks/README.md

 ## Task 1: Cache and RPC

 The objective of this assignment is to put into practice the concepts of Cache and RPC seen in class.
-To do so, the student will have to make use of technologies that will allow him/her to solve the problem posed.
+To do so, we will make use of technologies that allow us to solve the problem.

-For this, a client and a server were created, both connected through gRPC, where the gRPC client is a REST api that connects to Redis to manage the api cache and the gRPC-server connects to the database if the requested query is not found in cache.
+For this, a client and a server have been created, both connected through gRPC, where the gRPC client is a REST api that connects to Redis to manage the api cache.
+Analogously the gRPC server connects to the database if the requested query is not found in the cache

 The configuration applied in redis is: